Trugo: History

 Trugo is said to have been inspired by the activities at the Newport Railway Workshops in the 1920s.
 According to tradition, workers knocked around discarded buffer rings from railway carriages in their spare time.
 In some versions of the story, the ring was hit along the aisle of a carriage with the goal being to shoot the ring out the end door without touching any of the seats.
 Alternatively, the buffer ring was said to have been struck along a piece of disused rail track either for distance or through makeshift goals.
 Either way, no source from this period has been found to support these oral traditions.
 Similarly, references to the length of the court being the length of a railway carriage or a span of track with the width of the goal posts being the width of the track, have not been substantiated.
 Some truth may yet be found in these stories but like the origins of many sports legend and myth prevail.

 The first historical references to the sport appear in the 1930s with the establishment of trugo clubs along the rail line between Footscray and Williamstown.
-The earliest of these clubs was Yarraville which was established in 1936 by a former railway worker Thomas Grieves and a local engineer Claus Ebeling.
+The earliest of these clubs was Yarraville which was established in 1936 by a former railway worker Thomas Grieves and local engineer Claus Ebeling.
 Thomas Grieves is generally accredited as the inventor of the game taking it from railway workshops to the streets of Newport and then on to the Footscray flats just below the Yarraville Gardens by the late 1920s.
 However, it was not until 1937 that competitive matches began to be played with the first inter-club match held on the Western Oval in June of that year between Yarraville and the recently formed Footscray.
 Williamstown, established in 1938, and Newport, established in 1939, followed Footscray.
 These four teams then came together in 1940 and formed the Victorian Trugo Association.

 While the War years were often disruptive to sports, trugo was far less affected and continued to develop.
 This was mainly because the sport focused on providing recreation for pensioners with the VTA setting 60 years as the minimum age for players.
 Trugo's emphasis on improving the quality of life for senior citizens aligned the sport with government programs promoting a similar focus.
-In 1940 the Victorian fitness director, Dr. A. Scholes praised the game and the Lord Major of Melbourne Frank Beaurepaire organised a demonstration in the Carlton Gardens for the National Fitness Council.
+In 1940 the Victorian fitness director, Dr. A. Scholes praised the game and the Lord Mayor of Melbourne Frank Beaurepaire organised a demonstration in the Carlton Gardens for the National Fitness Council.
 This resulted in the setting up of the Carlton Trugo Club, the first of the non-Western suburban clubs.